 The Director of Financial Services is responsible for providing qualified students with the appropriate documents and counseling to secure financial assistance in the form of loans, scholarships, and grants.
 It is very important to be aware of the completion dates for the Free Application for Federal Student Aid (FAFSA) requirements.
+Student applicants receive financial aid information during student applicant interviews.
 Accepted and enrolled students are supported by representatives from Student Financial Services. www.LMUnet.edu